Dan Norman (rugby league)

-Dan Norman (born 8 September 1997) is a retired Ireland international rugby league footballer who last played for Leigh Leopards in the Super League.
+Dan Norman (born 8 September 1997) is a former Ireland international rugby league footballer who last played for Leigh Leopards in the Super League.

 He previously played for the Widnes Vikings and St Helens in the Super League and the Championship, and on loan from Widnes Vikings at the North Wales Crusaders in RFL League 1.
 He has also played for the London Broncos in the Championship.

 Background

 He was born in Warrington, Cheshire, England.

 Dan attended birchwood community high school.

 Career

 Widnes Vikings

 Norman made his début for the Widnes club in the Super League against Salford in June 2018.
 He played 20 games and only scored 1 try.

 North Wales Crusaders (loan)

 In 2018, Norman signed (on loan) for the North Wales Crusaders where he played 13 games and scored 1 try for them.